iVis-at-Bilkent/cytoscape.js-layout-utilities/README.md

       desiredAspectRatio: 1,
       polyominoGridSizeFactor: 1,
       utilityFunction: 1  // Maximize adjusted Fullness   2: maximizes weighted function of fullness and aspect ratio
+      componentSpacing: 0 //amount in pixel of the spacing between components

 ```